ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 ### Working Group Participants
 The members of the Phase 0 working group are:

-- Coinbase Cloud (specific members pending)
-- Ethereum Foundation (specific members pending)
+- Ethereum Foundation (Carl, Dankrad, Aditya)
 - Ben Edgington
 - Jim McDonald
-- Prysmatic Labs (specific members pending)
+- Prysmatic Labs
 - Sourav Das
 - Mamy Ratsimbazafy
 - Kobi Gurkan
+- Coinbase Cloud (specific members pending)

-The intended universe of Phase 1 & Phase 1.5 will launch with the initial cohort below but will immediately be available for submission by participants that have joined the Obol Proto Community, at the following [link](https://pwxy2mff03w.typeform.com/to/Kk0TfaYF).
+The intended universe of Phase 1 & Phase 1.5 will launch with no initial members but will immediately be available for submission by participants that have joined the Obol Proto Community, at the following [link](https://pwxy2mff03w.typeform.com/to/Kk0TfaYF).

 Everyone can join the proto community, however working group participation will be based on relevance and skill set.
 Below is an abbreviated list of parties that Obol would like to start the working group with.